“Blood Clots and Black Holes”

 “Then, in your estimation, there is no such thing as dangerous knowledge.”

 Jules thought he might be starting to see what she was getting at.
 “Many useful things are dangerous in the hands of people who are ill-intentioned or incompetent.”
-He looked her dead in the eyes.
+He looked her in the eyes.
 “I’m neither one of those things.”

 As Jules watched, she drew an athame from a scabbard on her hip and brandished it fiercely, barking words of command in Enochian.
 The air darkened, and a guttural shriek rent the air.
 A blast of light and a whoosh of wind exploded outward from the edges of the door, and a dimly glowing circle appeared on its surface.